-Israeli Prime Minister Benjamin Netanyahu would surpass David Ben-Gurion as his country’s longest-serving leader.
-This, despite the announcement that he may be indicted on bribery, fraud and breach of trust from three separate corruption investigations.
+Israeli Prime Minister Benjamin Netanyahu has surpassed David Ben-Gurion as his country’s longest-serving leader.
+This, despite that he has been indicted on charges of bribery, fraud and breach of trust from three separate corruption investigations and faces trial, regardless of his right-wing Likud party winning more votes than the left-wing party in the most recent Israeli election (the third in one year).
 In Israel and beyond (particularly in the US), Bibi – as he is nicknamed – is beloved by most of the right (even despite the charges) and scorned by those on the left.
 Whether he remains in power or is forced to step down prematurely, what will Netanyahu’s legacy be?

 We look at three arguments for Israel’s premier and three against.

 A Strong Leader